gopal-lohar/space-station-tracker/README.md

 ### APIs
 - [NASA's TLE API](http://tle.ivanstanojevic.me/api/tle) - Provides up-to-date TLE data for the ISS
-- [Additional NASA APIs](https://api.nasa.gov/) - Other potential data sources for the project
+- [Additional NASA APIs](https://api.nasa.gov/) - Other potential data sources for the project (only the above api is used in this project in the current state)

 ## Current Status

 The project is in development, with the core calculation module as the primary focus.
 Current work includes:
 - Creating a data refresh strategy based on TLE update frequency
 - Figure out how often the TLE api updates
-- Implementing orbital propagation algorithms
+- Implementing orbital propagation algorithms (not the SGP4 but using SGP4 propagation of whether the space station is visible or not)
-- Building the cli app for getting ISS passes
 - Building test fixtures for validation against known ISS passes

 ## Installation & Development